Securing the future of renewable energy: Why solar cybersecurity matters

 The current state of cybersecurity in renewables

-Governments have a crucial role to play in enhancing cybersecurity for renewables.
+Governments have an important role in enhancing cybersecurity for renewables.
 Clear, enforceable standards and regulations can ensure that manufacturers and operators prioritize security.
-By establishing guidelines for the industry, authorities can encourage the adoption of best practices and make it harder for cybercriminals to exploit vulnerabilities.
+By establishing guidelines for the industry, authorities can encourage the adoption of best practices and make sure all vendors adhere to higher security standards.

 And such mandates are beginning to take shape.